SashaKalgin/Documentation/Android Documentation/API Guide - Android.md

 --------- | ---- | -------------------------------
 sdk_error | ---- | Returns a status about sending.

-## sendData
+## send
-The method allows to send a buffer of characters to all users in conference session.
+The method allows to send a message to all users in conference session.

 **Gets a parameters list:**

 Type   | Name | Description
 ------ | ---- | ------------------------
-byte[] | data  | The buffer of characters for sending.
+byte[] | msg  | The message for sending.

 **Return a value:**